Right-wing terrorism: Sweden

-Both the 2009–10 Malmö shootings and the Trollhättan school attack were conducted by right-wing terrorists along with a refugee centre bombing in 2017.
+Both the 2009–10 Malmö shootings and the Trollhättan school stabbing were conducted by right-wing terrorists along with a refugee centre bombing in 2017.
 A notable serial killer motivated by far-right motives is John Ausonius.
 Far-rightists were also responsible for attacking an anti-racist demonstration in Stockholm in December 2013.

 Slovakia

 On October 12, 2022, two people were killed and another was injured after a right-wing terrorist opened fire against an LGBT venue in Bratislava.

 Turkey

 The neo-fascist ultranationalist Grey Wolves have been involved in terror attacks targeting both left-wing groups and ethnic minorities.
 The group is notable for its death squads during the political violence of the late 1970s, such as the Taksim Square massacre in 1977 (killings of leftists) or the Bahçelievler massacre in 1978 when seven students belonging to a socialist party were assassinated.
 The organization was responsible for Maraş and Çorum massacres where hundreds of Alevis, Kurds and leftists were killed.

 In 1979, Left-wing journalist Abdi İpekçi was assassinated by Grey Wolves member Mehmet Ali Ağca.
 In 1981 Ağca attempted to assassinate Pope John Paul II.